CanolaCAP®

 Suppressing aphids using parasitic wasps in canola

-CanolaCAP® capsules contain a mix of 500 aphid parasitoids (Diaeretiella rapae, Aphidius colemani, Aphidius ervi) designed to attack most aphid species including, but not limited to, cabbage, green peach and turnip aphids.
+CanolaCAP® capsules contain a mix of over 500 aphid parasitoids (Diaeretiella rapae, Aphidius colemani, Aphidius ervi) designed to attack most aphid species including, but not limited to, cabbage, green peach and turnip aphids.
 (NB: Species mix and ratio may be customised to suit your region).

 Preemptive inoculative releases of CanolaCAP® are essential to ensure ongoing suppression of aphid populations.
 Early releases give you a greater chance of eliminating the need for a chemical insecticide.
 See our “Ongoing Research” section for the work we are currently doing to improve our understanding of aphid parasitoids in canola and optimise CanolaCAP® efficacy.